Are you ready to sell vintage?

 You started this because you have a great eye for vintage and knew you could make a business out of it.
 Buffy's Cool Collectible Rose Shabby Chipped Cottage seemed memorable, but now you hate it.

 Take your time in finding your niche and brand.
-Don't think you must name your business immediately; have cards made with your first and last name.
+Don't think you MUST name your business immediately; have cards made with your first and last name.
 Call yourself a vintage enthusiast and make sure your style shines through when customers come into your booth.
-Work towards the branding you want and when you are ready to unveil it, you will already have a following that will be excited for you!
+Work towards branding yourself and when you are ready to unveil it, you will already have a following that will be excited for you!

 Here are a few posts I wrote about my own experiences as a vintage seller: